Homemade unagi roll made with grilled eel, sushi rice, and nori. An easy, beginner-friendly unagi maki sushi recipe.

 - Bamboo sushi mat wrapped in plastic wrap, for rolling

-Step by Step How to Make It
+Step-by-Step How to Make It

 - Prep the fillings (warm the unagi)